Edmonton Blatchford Site Redevelopment

 MEL in Urban Systems project supports a community’s vision

-Turning a brownfield site into a sustainable community: Students developed design concepts for sustainable, livable, mixed-use multimodal and innovative neighborhoods
+Turning a brownfield site into a sustainable community: Students developed design concepts for sustainable, livable, mixed-use multimodal and innovative neighbourhoods

-It’s a unique development project in Canada: what was once an airport two kilometers from downtown Edmonton is being transformed into a sustainable carbon-neutral community that will eventually be home to 30,000 people.
+It’s a unique development project in Canada: what was once an airport two kilometres from downtown Edmonton is being transformed into a sustainable carbon-neutral community that will eventually be home to 30,000 people.

 For students in UBC’s Master of Engineering Leadership (MEL) in Urban Systems program, the Blatchford Redevelopment Project provided a real-world opportunity to deepen their understanding of urban systems engineering and learn how to develop design concepts that support a community’s vision.